Unique holiday homes in Scotland

 To earn the most from your holiday home, if you’re hoping to see some income via renting the property out, then you should try to make sure your second home is available for as much of the ‘high season’ periods as possible – this is predominantly the summer months, during school holidays and over Christmas and New Year.

 Whilst you may be focusing on the purchase of a holiday home as a place for you to enjoy it is also wise to also consider it as an investment.
-The reality might be that you might have to sell the property and in those instances you want a property that will appeal to others.
+The reality might be that you have to sell the property and in those instances you want a property that will appeal to others.

-When conducting due diligence on the behalf of our clients we factor the condition of the local property market currently and historically, whilst the local property market is unlike to remain exactly as it is at the time of buying it can provide a good indication on the strength of your potential investment.
+When conducting due diligence on the behalf of our clients we factor the condition of the local property market currently and historically, whilst the local property market is unlikely to remain exactly as it is at the time of buying it can provide a good indication on the strength of your potential investment.
 It is wise to buy this type of property in an established area which has strong desirability.